John-Morgan-King/john-morgan-king.github.io/README.md

-# [John King] - Journalism Portfolio
+# John King - Journalism Portfolio

 ## About Me
-I am [John King], a passionate journalist with expertise in [areas of expertise].
+My name is John King, a passionate journalist with expertise in [areas of expertise].
 I have worked with [mention publications, blogs, or platforms], and I specialize in [types of journalism such as investigative, political, feature writing].

 ## Featured Articles